imDarshanGK/Crewjah/.github/CONTRIBUTING.md

-# 🧑‍💻 Contributing to Learnova
+# 🧑‍💻 Contributing to SmartStudyBot

-Thank you for considering contributing to **Learnova**! 🙌
+Thank you for considering contributing to **SmartStudyBot**! 🙌
 We welcome beginner-friendly contributions, bug fixes, new features, and documentation improvements.

 ---